tobseyltd/html-first-project/README.md

 ## **Important**
     > Your code needs to have one element each with following id names

-    - *"appWrapper"*    // div or section or semantic tag
+    - *appWrapper*    // div or section or semantic tag
     - *"mainSection"*   // div or section or semantic tag
     - *"appPopup"*      // div or section or semantic tag
     - *"userName"*      // p tag